juliaceliberti/Honours/dataBreakdown.md

 ## Description of items downloaded

-1. **.bed.gz**: This is a compressed BED file used to store genomic regions of interest, presented in a tab-delimited format with columns for the chromosome, start position, and end position, among possible others.
+1. **.bed.gz (.bigBed)**: This is a compressed BED file used to store genomic regions of interest, presented in a tab-delimited format with columns for the chromosome, start position, and end position, among possible others.
 After decompressing (using gunzip for example), the BED file can be read.
     - This will be utilised to examine ChIP-seq peaks and transcript start and end sites.

 2. **.bigWig**: The bigWig format is used for displaying dense, continuous data that can be zoomed in and out (such as genome browser tracks).
 It is particularly useful for representing measurements like gene expression levels.